 When October rolls around, over 1.5 million students across the country take the PSAT.
-Juniors who score in the top 1% achieve the distinction of being named National Merit Semifinalist.
+Juniors who score in the top 1% achieve the distinction of being named National Merit Semifinalists.
 Most of these students move on to become National Merit Finalists and win scholarship money for college.

-Being named National Merit Semifinalist is a huge achievement along the path to college.
+Being named a National Merit Semifinalist is a huge achievement along the path to college.
 Let’s take a look at what you need to do to become a National Merit Semifinalist.

-Basic Entry Requirements of National Merit Semifinalists
+Basic Entry Requirements for National Merit Semifinalists

 To be eligible for National Merit, you must plan to start college in the fall following high school graduation.